AlessioCasolaro/Beeautiful-Nature/README.md

 # Description

-📕 🎓Project froduced for the Human Machine Interaction of Computer Science at University of Salerno.
+📕 🎓Project produced for the Human Machine Interaction courses of Computer Science at University of Salerno.

 # Technical informations